ChamiLamelas/Go-Projects/ChatServer/DESIGN.md

 ### Components

 - Client-server model: clients (running identical program) send all information to a central server where they are then forwarded to other clients
-- Communication will be done over TCP using HTTP and JSON.
+- Communication will be done by sending JSON messages over WebSockets.
+WebSockets are used in place of HTTP because HTTP is made to do single request-response interactions and is usually stateless.
+WebSockets is designed for bidirectional communication where client doesn't have to initiate.
+This is useful in chats where a client can be sent a message without sending anything themself.
 - User IDs are assigned sequentially (first user gets ID 0, second gets 1, etc.).
+- goroutines and locks are used throughout to implement concurrent processing of operations for users and rooms.

 ## Design